July 26, 2019

 Ashleigh and Brian Hipp couldn't wait to start a family.
 Like many first-time parents, they imagined an uneventful pregnancy, easy delivery and joyful homecoming.
 But their dreams were put on hold when Ashleigh began to experience pregnancy complications.

 She was carrying twins and they were in grave danger.
-After an area physician referred the couple to advanced fetal care physician Carl Weiner, MD, at The University of Kansas Health System, Ashleigh was hospitalized and put on total bedrest at just 18 weeks.
+After an area physician referred the couple to an advanced fetal care physician at The University of Kansas Health System, Ashleigh was hospitalized and put on total bedrest at just 18 weeks.

 "We really didn't know if our babies would survive," says Ashleigh.
 "Staying in bed for 6 weeks was difficult."
 Brian spent every night at the hospital, while family, friends and church members visited often.
 The odds of carrying their twins to full-term were very low, so each extra day counted as a victory.